ralphlagumen/laravel-essentials/README.md

 ```
 /users?sort=id|desc&search=John&active=1
 ```
-## Package that I used before that inspired me to do this
+## Package that I used before that is worth to mention
 [Laravel Fuse](https://github.com/exylon/laravel-fuse)